 Pregnant women need a regular dose of energy throughout the day.
-Just a small serving of oats contains enough carbohydrates and calories to give a great boost of energy in the day.
+Just a small serving of oats contains enough carbohydrates and calories to give a great boost of energy during the day.

 As opposed to the simple carbohydrates in everyday food items, these carbohydrates take time in breaking down and digest slowly.
-This keeps your blood sugar level and a healthy level and prevents any chance of gestational diabetes from occurring.
-A slow digestion process also ensures a gradual and healthy weight gain.
+This keeps your blood sugar at a healthy level and reduces the risk of gestational diabetes.
+A slow digestion process also ensures gradual and healthy weight gain.

-Oats have a considerable amount of fibre in it.
-For all pregnant women suffering from the usual bouts of constipation, this is a godsend since fibre helps in regulating the process of digestion and improve bowel movement.
+Oats contain a considerable amount of fibre.
+This is a godsend for all pregnant women suffering from the usual bouts of constipation, as fibre helps in regulating the process of digestion and improves bowel movement.

-Potassium, phosphorous, calcium, selenium, are just some of the minerals that are part of oats.
-Each of them has tons of benefits right from improving your immunity, to boosting your bone health, as well as strengthening the formation of the tooth, consequently ensuring great development and growth of your baby.
+Potassium, phosphorous, calcium, and selenium, are just some of the minerals that are part of oats.
+Each of them has tons of benefits, right from improving your immunity to boosting your bone health and tooth formation, consequently ensuring great development and growth of your baby.

-Out of all vitamins and minerals, folic acid is one that no pregnant women ever forget.
+Out of all vitamins and minerals, folic acid is one that no pregnant women should forget to take.
 It is highly essential in the development of the nervous system and the brain of the foetus and avoids any disorders from occurring.
-And it is present in oats as well.

 No more risk of being anaemic, when simply one serving of oats on a daily basis takes care of 10 percent requirement of iron.
 Complemented with a great diet, this is a great boost to maintaining your health.

-Ways to Add Oats in Your Pregnancy Diet
+Ways to Add Oats to Your Pregnancy Diet

 Here are some simple ways to add oats to your diet during pregnancy.

 Oats are best enjoyed with hot milk and water, with a small teaspoon of honey in it.
-Further accompanied by some nice vegetables and adding some vanilla essence if that suits you, can make for a heavenly breakfast.
+Further accompanied by some nice vegetables or adding some vanilla essence, if that suits you, can make for a heavenly breakfast.

-The usual maida is not exactly a healthy option during pregnancy since that can easily add to your weight and increase the risk of diabetes.
-Simply using oat flour instead of it can help you make healthy alternatives to various cakes, bread, cookies, and most of the other dishes that can be made using maida.
+The usual maida is not exactly a healthy option during pregnancy, since that can easily add to your weight and increase the risk of diabetes.
+Simply using oat flour instead of it can help you make healthy alternatives to various cakes, bread, cookies, and most of the other dishes that are made with maida.

 Most people are introduced to oats in its bland and health-conscious form.
 A little experimentation will quickly reveal the flavours that complement the taste of oats impeccably.
 Some cinnamon powder, maybe a little maple syrup, milk, cream, ice-cream, fruits, brown sugar, and many others are great to be paired with oats and make them tasty.